Graciano1997/portofolio-graciano/README.md

 # 📖 Portofolio-Graciano <a name="about-project"></a>

-**Portofolio-Graciano**,Is a project that show that I understood how to parse a Figma design to create a UI, how to place elements on the page using Flexbox and how to use images and backgrounds to enhance the look of the website.
+**Portofolio-Graciano**,Is a project that show that I understood how to parse a Figma design to create a UI, how to place elements on the page using Flexbox,grid and how to use images and backgrounds to enhance the look of the website.

 ## 🛠 Built With <a name="built-with"></a>